 Understanding the Requirement to Slow and Yield or Stop For Emergency Vehicles Such As Ambulance, Fire, or Police

-When an emergency vehicle such as an ambulance, a fire truck, or a police car, is responding to an emergency, or even where a tow truck is attending at an accident scene or attending to help the driver of a disabled vehicle, the law requires all other drivers to slow and yield or stop depending on the nature of the emergency vehicle or circumstance.
+When an emergency vehicle such as a police car, a fire truck, or an ambulance, is responding to an emergency, or even where a tow truck is attending at an accident scene or attending to help the driver of a disabled vehicle, the law requires all other drivers to slow and yield or stop depending on the nature of the emergency vehicle or circumstance.

 The specific requirements for how a driver must react when approaching, following, or being followed, by an emergency vehicle are prescribed in section 159 of the Highway Traffic Act, R.S.O.
 1990, c.
 H.8 which states: